 Rebecca Harned – Director

 I’ve dabbled in everything from environmental law compliance in the waste-water industry to sustainable community development in Latin America since I started my career over 15 years ago.
 My love for maps and GIS literally runs in my veins.
-I have early childhood memories of long road trips across country with my father, and he had me map our routes with these large fold out maps and a road atlas.
-You see, my father was a cartographer who invented new camera mount devices that were game changers for aerial mapping and remote sensing.
+I have early childhood memories of long road trips across the country with my father, and he had me map our routes with these large fold-out maps and a road atlas.
+You see, my father was a cartographer who invented new camera mount devices that were game-changers for aerial mapping and remote sensing.
 While working in the field in Latin America, I developed an interest and passion for public safety through wilderness first response and basic search & rescue operations in remote tropical jungles.
 Several years later in Washington, DC, I found myself entrenched in changing the paradigm on public safety communications interoperability.
-NAPSG presented the perfect opportunity to marry-up communications interoperability with my passions for public safety and GIS.
+NAPSG presented the perfect opportunity to marry up communications interoperability with my passions for public safety and GIS.